CodeR-na-r1/Pipeline/benchmark/README.md

 The goal is to determine the most effective and convenient of them, and then use them in the project to develop a pipeline for processing multidimensional data

-## The project is built using CMake
+## The project is build using CMake
 ```
+# /* clone the repository, cd to directory */

+mkdir build
 cd build
 cmake ..
+sudo make -j4 install   # or use another generator
 ```

 ## Dependencies